Salary Sacrifice Explained: Save Thousands on Tax & Pensions in 2025-26

 Key considerations:

-• Employer pension match (ensure you're maximizing this first)
+- Employer pension match (ensure you're making full use of this first)

 General guidance: